microlinkhq/server-proxy/README.md

 *Required*</br>
 Type: `string`|`string[]`

-A whitelist of trusted domains.
+A white list of allowed domains for consuming your Microlink API credentials.

 ### API_KEY

 *Required*</br>
 Type: `string`

-Your Microlink API key used for [authenticate](https://microlink.io/docs/api/api-basics/authentication) your requests.
+Your Microlink API key used to [authenticate](https://microlink.io/docs/api/api-basics/authentication) your requests.

 ## License